-- We will be baking in my restored 18th-century farmhouse in both the original and the professional kitchens, and making use of the kitchen gardens, orchards, and edible flowers on the property.
+We will be baking in my restored 18th-century farmhouse Camont in both the original and the professional kitchens, and making use of the kitchen gardens, orchards, and edible flowers on the property.

-- Instruction is in English (although Molly and I both speak French) and is suitable for all levels (just bring your love of baking!).
-Guests stay in nearby accommodation that we can help arrange- from village hotel to chateau to country home.
+Small group of 6-8 only!
+Instruction is in English (although Molly and I both speak French) and is suitable for all levels (just bring your love of baking!).
+Guests stay in nearby accommodation in charming Nérac that we can help arrange- from village hotel to chateau to country home.

-- Each person will leave with a Oui Sucre!
-Bag, including your own tools you'll need to make the recipes we learn over the weekend from a French rolling pin to piping tips and bags.
+Each person will leave with a Oui Sucre! market basket, including your own tools you'll need to make the recipes we learn over the weekend: your own a French rolling pin, piping tips and bags, a few surprises.

 - Chantilly Cream